-&lt;sup>10 In a situation where two current students have presented the same/similar work both students will be subject to the plagiarism policy and procedures and both may have penalties applied as appropriate.
+10 In a situation where two current students have presented the same/similar work both students will be subject to the plagiarism policy and procedures and both may have penalties applied as appropriate.
 In the case of a current student presenting work which seriously overlaps with that of a previous student the current student will be dealt with through these procedures and the previous student will be informed of the situation.
 The current student in question however will not be identified in this communication.
 There will be no exceptions to this practice.

-- 1. The Declaration of Authorship Form and the Student Handbook Terms and Conditions Statement, that have been submitted by the student stating that they have understood the nature of plagiarism and its implications as outlined in the Student Handbook. - 2.
-Was the information about plagiarism and its implications made sufficiently clear? - 3.
-Has the student misunderstood the above? - 4.
-Is this a first incident? - 5.
+- 4. Is this a first incident? - 5.
 Previous performance and assessment results from completed assignments. - 6.
 The student's participation in programme/attendance at workshops etc. - 7.
 Extenuating personal circumstances? - 8.
 Has the issue arisen due to any oversight by the College?

-If the tutor decides that yes, there is a case to be answered they will notify the student of this outcome in writing and refer the case for consideration to the Course Director.
+If the tutor decides that yes, there is a case to be answered they will notify the student of this outcome in writing and refer the case for consideration to the Programme Director.
 The student may exercise their right to appeal to the Disciplinary Committee at this stage, and will be informed of this in the letter from the tutor.